-In the fall quarter of their senior year, students take the Honors Seminar (CGS 190), taught by a member of the Critical Gender Studies faculty.
+In the fall quarter of their senior year, students take the Honors Seminar (CGS 190), taught by a member of the critical gender studies faculty.
 The first half of the quarter is devoted to intensive analysis and discussion of recent publications in the fields of gender and sexuality.
 During the second half of the quarter, each student develops a short thesis proposal and presents it for group discussion.
-While taking the Honors Seminar, each student also registers for CGS 196A: Honors Research, four units of independent study with a faculty member associated with Critical Gender Studies.
-With the guidance of this adviser, the student carries out background research for the thesis prospectus and selects a thesis director.
-In the winter quarter, students complete the thesis under the supervision of their thesis director in the Honors Thesis course, CGS 196B.
+After taking the Honors Seminar, each student registers for CGS 196A: Honors Research, four units of independent study with a faculty member associated with critical gender studies.
+With the guidance of this adviser, the student carries out background research for the thesis prospectus.
+In the spring quarter, students complete the thesis under the supervision of their thesis adviser in the CGS 196B: Honors Thesis course.

 Double Major in Critical Gender Studies and Another Department or Program

-Students who wish to major both in Critical Gender Studies and in another department or program must fulfill all requirements for the Critical Gender Studies major as described above.
+Students who wish to major both in critical gender studies and in another department or program must fulfill all requirements for the critical gender studies major as described above.
 A student must submit a double major petition for approval to the participating departments and the student’s college advising office.
-Critical Gender Studies will accept up to two upper-division courses that overlap requirements for the two majors.
+Critical gender studies will accept up to two upper-division courses as overlap requirements for the two majors.

 Critical Gender Studies Major Course Checklist

-During advising sessions with the CGS faculty director or staff, Critical Gender Studies majors make use of a checklist to determine how courses already taken fulfill the major’s requirements.
-An example of the checklist may be found at the CGS website.
+During advising sessions with the CGS faculty director or staff, critical gender studies majors make use of a checklist to determine how courses already taken fulfill the major’s requirements.
+An example of the checklist may be found on the CGS website.

 Minor Program (and Program of Concentration)

-Critical Gender Studies minors are required to complete Critical Gender Studies 2A-B, 100, and 101.
+Critical gender studies minors are required to complete Critical Gender Studies 2A-B, 100, and 101.
 In addition, minors are required to take three upper-division courses, two of which must be upper-division CGS courses, and one upper-division elective.
-Students who declare the Critical Gender Studies minor (or program of concentration) with junior or senior standing may petition to substitute an upper-division CGS course or a departmental elective course of comparable content for Critical Gender Studies 2A or 2B.
-Critical Gender Studies permits one lower-division course and one upper-division course to be taken P/NP.
+Students who declare the critical gender studies minor (or program of concentration) with junior or senior standing may petition to substitute an upper-division CGS course or a departmental elective course of comparable content for Critical Gender Studies 2A or 2B.
+Critical gender studies permits one lower-division course and one upper-division course to be taken P/NP.
 College grading options vary.
-Please consult with college academic advisers and Critical Gender Studies adviser.
+Please consult with college academic advisers and the critical gender studies adviser.